 What you eat matters.
-Extensive research shows that eating a primarily plant-based, whole foods diet including a wide variety of vegetables, fruits, beans and whole grains is beneficial for preventing disease and improving health.
+Research shows that eating a primarily plant-based, whole foods diet including a wide variety of vegetables, fruits, beans and whole grains is beneficial for preventing disease and improving health.

 The recent discovery of phytonutrients – compounds found in plant foods that help protect us from all types of disease including cancer – confirms that plant foods are important for cancer prevention, improving outcomes for those with cancer, and for optimal health.